welcome race fans to krazyaboutracing.com we are now in our 23rd year of being the leader in motorsports coverage on the world wide web

 6 Quick Times – Rico Abreu

-3 Quick Times – Logan Schuchart
+3 Quick Times – Logan Schuchart, Michael Kofoid

-1 Quick Time – Emerson Axsom, Kyle Larson, Danny Sams III, Anthony Macri, Aaron Reutzel, Chase Dietz, Donny Schatz, Zach Hampton, Tyler Courtney, Austin McCarl, Kerry Madsen, Bill Balog, Lance Dewease, Brad Sweet, Ashton Torgerson, Cole Macedo
+1 Quick Time – Emerson Axsom, Kyle Larson, Danny Sams III, Aaron Reutzel, Chase Dietz, Donny Schatz, Zach Hampton, Tyler Courtney, Austin McCarl, Kerry Madsen, Bill Balog, Lance Dewease, Brad Sweet, Ashton Torgerson, Cole Macedo

-HEAT RACE WINNERS (59 Drivers):
+HEAT RACE WINNERS (61 Drivers):

-39 Heat Wins – David Gravel
+42 Heat Wins – David Gravel

-31 Heat Wins – Carson Macedo
+33 Heat Wins – Carson Macedo

-18 Heat Wins – Michael Kofoid, Bill Balog
+19 Heat Wins – Bill Balog

 17 Heat Wins – Sheldon Haudenschild